EmeraldCityIT/Physalia-physalis-as-plasmodium-parasites-and-Pycnogonida-as-Antigens/README.md

 Tumors are the seed of the male Physalia Physalis.

-Medusa was a Physalia Physalis.
+The organ trafficking and transplant industry is fueled by hosts of the Physalia Physalis.